mjrit/MJRAppReactivation/README.md

     activatePreviousActiveApplication

 This should be safe to call at any time.
-If no previously active application is referenced yet, or if the last deactivation was the current application itself, nothing will happen (returns NO).
+If _this_ application is not active, or if no previously active application is referenced yet, nothing will happen (returns NO).
 If YES is returned, another application has been successfully activated.

 The included AppDelegate and nib demonstrate MJRAppReactivation usage, just open and run the project.